adnammit/notes/codeBible.md

 ## INTERVIEW TIPS
 * whiteboard: talk through thought process as you assess:
-    - syntax, idioms (nuances of the language)
+    - syntax, idioms (nuances of the language), proficiency
     - algorithms and data structures
-    - analytical skills
+    - analytical skills: logic and process to get to the solution
     - sound design
+        * define interfaces
+        * identify bugs and efficiency concerns
+        * discuss tradeoffs for potential solutions
+    - correctness: does it compile and run?
+    - quality: clean, testable, well-named vars and funcs
 * questions/topics:
     - reading/refactoring code
     - what makes for maintainable code?